spectrocloud/librarium/docs/docs-content/clusters/cluster-management/taints.md

 applied to pods and allow the pods to schedule onto nodes with matching taints.
 Once configured, nodes do not accept any pods that do not tolerate the taints.

-Palette enables taints to be applied to a node pools during the initial cluster provisioning, and can also be modified after the cluster is deployed.
+Palette enables taints to be applied to node pools during the initial cluster provisioning, and can also be modified after the cluster is deployed.
 This guide covers the Palette UI flow.

 :::info